watplugin/wat/README.md

     You can add string tags to your test so that you can run tests that are split across different folders in a group.
 You define which tags can be added in this setting but you do the actual adding via the GUI.

+- *Cache Tests*

+    Will avoid rescanning your test directory unless changes to them are detected.
+Disable this if you're using an external editor, since not all changes from an external editor are detected.

 - *Window Size*

     Defines the window size when running Tests.